Joan S. Meier

 BA, Harvard University; JD, University of Chicago

-Joan S. Meier is quoted in HuffPost about the theory of parental alienation.
+Joan S. Meier is quoted in Forbes about the systematic problems in family courts.